Seed7

 result

-var matrix: result is matrix.value;
+var matrix: product is matrix.value;

 local